Which teams can qualify for the T20 World Cup Super Eights, and how?

 Can Pakistan shed poor form and off-field chaos for T20 World Cup glory?Can Pakistan shed poor form and ...

-Some of these 12 sides stand half a step away from crossing over to the next stage of the tournament, while others have their fates hanging by a thread, favourable weather forecast and their net run rates.
+Some of these 12 sides stand half a step away from crossing over to the next stage of the tournament, while others have their fates hanging by a thread, a favourable weather forecast and their net run rates.

 Al Jazeera breaks down the various scenarios for all four groups and the 20 teams at the end of the round of matches on June 12.